 A dark room.

-So lighten things up a bit.
-Go for brighter light bulbs and quality lamps that really liven up the space.
+To lighten things up a bit, go for brighter light bulbs and quality lamps that really liven up the space.

 Because you’re going to be spending a lot of time there.

 Especially if you do a baby photoshoot…